This is a subjective (and somehow funny) top 5 list of the worst and most embarrassing usability failures.

 5) Macintosh TV: I admit it, I wanted one!

-In 1993, Macintosh launched its first TV attempt.
+In 1993, Macintosh launched its first TV attempt, the Macintosh TV.
 It had a price today equivalent to $3,000 and was trying to be a hybrid between a TV and a computer, not being one thing or the other.
 4 months after its launch, in February 1994 it was discontinued and today it is sold as a collection piece.